AllenZoo/Scheduler/README.md

 A SPA targetting those who want a little switch up to their monotonous schedules by letting RNG decide their fate for the day.

+Functionalities include:

+* A weekly schedule generator.
+* Plan for the day display based off generated schedule (WIP)
+* Goals for hour tracking (WIP)
+* Time commitment lists used for generating schedules.
+* Checklist to keep track of tasks.
+* Saving and loading from a  local database.

 Built using:

 Front-end: HTML, CSS, JavaScript, React.js.